-Bullying hurts and being a victim of any kind of bullying feels really bad.
-And it’s important for you to know two things:
+Being a victim of any kind of bullying feels really bad and it’s important for you to know two things:

 You’re NOT alone

 So now that you know that, here’s how you can STOMP Out Bullying™:

 How to Deal With Bullies: What to Do

 If you’re being bullied there’s a lot you can do.
 While different tactics work for different people, the first thing you should do is try to work it out yourself.

 Depending on how bad the bullying is (and as long as you don’t feel at risk, scared or physically threatened) you might want to try and work it out yourself – as a first step.